getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 The `Reflect.Loader.import(..)` utility imports the entire module onto the named parameter (as a namespace), just like the `import * as foo ..` namespace import we discussed earlier.

 **Note:** The `Reflect.Loader.import(..)` utility returns a promise that is fulfilled once the module is ready.
 To import multiple modules, you can compose promises from multiple `Reflect.Loader.import(..)` calls using `Promise.all([ .. ])`.
-For more information about promises, see "Promises" in Chapter 4.
+For more information about Promises, see "Promises" in Chapter 4.

 You can also use `Reflect.Loader.import(..)` in a real module to dynamically/conditionally load a module, where `import` itself would not work.
 You might, for instance, choose to load a module containing a polyfill for some ES7+ feature if a feature test reveals it's not defined by the current engine.